 Kazbegi National Park is an example of all the things worth protecting.
 High alpine meadows, streams filled with fish, forests, the Kasbek glaciers.
 Golden eagles circle above, brown bears, wolves and lynxes hide in the forests, chamois and ibexes graze on the mostly steep slopes, and only two years ago a Caucasian leopard was spotted high up in the mountains, one of the rarest and most beautiful species, believed to be on the brink of extinction.
 A leopard, who would have thought.
 National park rangers immediately set photo traps everywhere.
 And their efforts were rewarded!
 However, the animal has not been seen again recently.
 It may have wandered over to Russia, disappeared into one of the huge national parks nearby – no one knows.
 The concept makes sense particularly when animals like the leopard can move from one protected area to another.
 Isolated populations soon suffer from inbreeding, which is why corridors linking not only national parks but also crossing borders into neighbouring countries must be created.

 BMZ, WWF and KfW have therefore established the Ecoregional Corridor Fund programme, which aims to link protected areas with corridors over the next ten years and thus ensure the genetic exchange of species.
-Sometimes, a great deal of work is necessary to convince local residents of the benefits, when green strips extend across their land, attracting large predators such as bears and wolves.
+A great deal of work is sometimes required to convince the local population when large predators such as bears and wolves are attracted as a result of conservation efforts.

 ”These areas are among the most valuable on the entire Eurasian continent.“